‘Young And The Restless’ Spoilers: Chelsea Wants Justice For Adam, Victor’s Secret Exposed, And Chloe Returns!

 The Young and the Restless spoilers tease May sweeps will be full of betrayals, confrontations, and heated hookups on the CBS soap opera.
-An unexpected source will expose Victor Newman (Eric Braeden) secret.
+An unexpected source will expose Victor Newman’s (Eric Braeden) secret.
 Chelsea Newman (Melissa Claire Egan) vows to make sure Chloe Mitchell (Elizabeth Hendrickson) returns to Genoa City to face murder charges.
 It looks like an action packed month ahead on Young and the Restless.

 On yesterday’s #YR, Billy overhears Phyllis and Jack's conversation.
 WATCH THE CLIP: https://t.co/V7wf3SyQzs pic.twitter.com/up3PZejxgK